TomScheffers/pyarrow_ops/README.md

 - [ ] Extend the pq.ParquetDataset with methods
 - [ ] Add more join options (left, right, outer, full, cross)

-*One of the main difficulties is that the pyarrow classes are written in C and do not have a __dict__ method, this hinders inheritance, adding classmethods, etc.
+*One of the main difficulties is that the pyarrow classes are written in C and do not have a __dict__ method, this hinders inheritance and adding classmethods.

 ## Relation to pyarrow
 In the future many of these functions might be obsolete by enhancements in the pyarrow package, but for now it is a convenient alternative to switching back and forth between pyarrow and pandas.